-A similar formula can be used to calculate similar metrics from other channels, like messaging and chat or email.
+A similar formula can be used to calculate similar metrics about other channels, like messaging and chat or email.

-There are numerous tools that can be used to calculate AHT for you.
+Many tools can calculate AHT for you.
 The Erlang Calculator for call centers can be used in a browser window to make quick calculations with some additional variables.
 This is better suited for one-off calculations and small contact centers.
 However, if you’re looking for the historical analytical component of AHT, or you recognize the value of collecting big data over the long term, it’s probably best to use software that pulls your support data and creates easy visual charts and dashboards.
 These dashboards are ultimately better for when you need to share support data across the organization.
 Realistically, your call center incorporates newer channels.
 Rather than calculating AHT from each channel and adjusting each time for variables, you can let the analytics software do the hard work.

-How do you reduce average handle time in a call center?
+How to reduce average handle time in a call center

 If the overall average handle time is higher than it should be, there are a few methods that support managers can employ to bring it down.
 Here are a few steps to reduce AHT while avoiding the risk of agents rushing through a phone call: